 Call today for a free consultation.

-What are the Dangers of Driving While Drowsy in Allentown?
+What Are the Dangers of Driving While Drowsy in Allentown?

-According to PennDoT information, Pennsylvania listed 2,612 vehicle accidents caused by drowsy or asleep drivers in 2024, resulting in 15 deaths.
-Most accidents involving drowsy drivers occur between midnight and 6.00 AM or in the late afternoon.
+According to PennDOT information, Pennsylvania listed 2,612 vehicle accidents caused by drowsy or asleep drivers in 2024, resulting in 15 deaths.
+Most accidents involving drowsy drivers occur between midnight and 6:00 AM or in the late afternoon.

 The most dangerous factor about driving while sleepy is microsleep episodes.
 Drivers lose consciousness for just 1 to 4 seconds while their cars are going full speed.
 At highway speeds that are frequent on Allentown’s main roads, a car can go over 300 feet in a single microsleep episode, which could result in a terrible crash.

 The Lehigh Valley has a lot of commercial traffic, making driving even more dangerous when tired.
-Truck drivers may break the federal Hours of Service regulations while trying to stay awake, and breaking these rules can make them more responsible in cases of drowsy driving.
+Truck drivers may break the federal Hours of Service regulations (49 C.F.R.
+Part 395) while trying to stay awake, and breaking these rules can make them more responsible in cases of drowsy driving.
 People who work late at night and drive to and from Allentown’s factories also make more people sleepy when driving at night.

-How is Drowsy Driving Proven in Allentown Courts?
+How Is Drowsy Driving Proven in Allentown Courts?

-Allentown drowsy driving accident attorneyIt takes advanced investigative methods to prove drowsy driving, since tired drivers rarely admit to falling asleep at the wheel.
+It takes advanced investigative methods to prove drowsy driving, since tired drivers rarely admit to falling asleep at the wheel.
 At Munley Law, our strategies are based on collecting evidence that shows driver weariness and how it led to your accident.

-Work schedules and employment records are significant evidence in situations of sleepy driving.
+Work schedules and employment records are significant evidence in situations of drowsy driving.
 We look at defendants’ work patterns, overtime hours, and shift schedules to prove that they didn’t get enough sleep.
 Commercial drivers’ logbooks and electronic logging device data will show that the driver was driving past the federally regulated time.
 Many hospital and healthcare workers, manufacturing workers, and other shift workers have records proving they worked long hours before crashes.

 Witness evidence is especially important in cases of drowsy driving since other drivers often see strange behavior patterns that show the driver is tired.
 Witnesses might say that cars drifted between lanes, sped up and slowed down for no apparent reason, or took too long to respond to traffic signals.
 We interview all possible witnesses in a systematic way to record driving conduct before the collision that is consistent with being sleepy.